irelius/python-deploy-docker/README.md

     - Set to "production"
   - `SCHEMA`
     - Something short, concise, and descriptive of the project
+    - As this is a python project, use snake_case
   - `SECRET_KEY`
     - A random string of characters.
 Do not share.
 It's a secret